How Much Does a Weekend in Paris Cost: 5 Unique Top Tips

 Ok, I’ll explain that a little better…

-The first time I went to Paris, I couch-surfed at a friend’s house.
+I couch-surfed at a friend’s house the first time I visited Paris.
 I used my Couchsurfing ethics at that moment.
-This includes inviting the person hosting me for dinner and showing how grateful I am for their hospitality somehow.
+This includes inviting the person hosting me for dinner and showing my gratitude for their hospitality.

-The second time I went to Paris was because I missed a connecting flight at Charles de Gaulle Airport (CDG).
+The second time I visited Paris was because I missed a connecting flight at Charles de Gaulle Airport (CDG).
 The airline gave me a complimentary hotel night and food vouchers because my plane left from Paris the next day.
-Let’s say the “forced layover” gave me a day to explore the city a little bit.
+Let’s say the “forced layover” gave me a little day to explore the city.
 Also, it allowed me to meet the same friend I stayed with the first time.
 It was such an experience and once again, I didn’t have to pay for accommodation.

 This time, my friend had already reserved a room in a hotel, so I came to crash in her hotel room.
 Since I wasn’t paying, I bought breakfast and pizza one day.
 Let’s say that in total, I spent 50€ on food that day.
 That covered my food and some of my accommodation expenses simultaneously.